AlessandroPaolini7/MachineLearning-Kaggle/README.md

 ## Overview

 This repository is a collection of machine learning projects and exercises related to the Kaggle platform.
-I'm currently taking the Data Visualization course.
+I'm currently taking the Time Series course.

 ## Kaggle Courses